My Favorites

 Main content starts here.

-Updated: August 30, 2023
+Updated: August 28, 2024

 Discover a different Tokyo cruising the city by water bus

-See Tokyo from the water.
+See Tokyo city view from the water.
 Feel the breeze and the spray as you travel around the Sumida River and Tokyo Bay, a cheer rising from the passengers as you pass each famous spot.
 Watch as the city flows past your eyes on your journey between Asakusa and Odaiba.
 Traveling through the city by tour boat gives you a chance to see Tokyo like never before.
 Watch the city and the crowds go about their daily business as you float by.

 Tips